SirClarks/CS4830_Exploration1/README.md

 For my *Exploration 1* I wanted to delve deeper into using Bootstrap as a frontend design tool.
 Specifically, I wanted to explore several different Bootstrap components:

-- The grid / row-column component.
+- The grid system.
 - The tooltip component.
-- Collapse component.
+- The collapse component.

 Also, I wanted to further explore using GitHub as a resource, by hosting all of my files as well as writing out the assignment documentation using the `README.md`.